 Wrong or unclear instructions, however small they may be, can lead to domino effects so big that you won’t even imagine!

 So, it’s your responsibility as a manager to ensure that your team has a clear understanding of what needs to be done and how to do it.
 There’s no harm in taking your time to do so.
 Because failure to maintain that can lead to serious consequences.
+For example, if you want them to send money to a specific place, this is something that cannot go wrong, so you need to be clear.
+It’s best to do this with everything just to be on the safe side though, even though some instructions you may think only require common sense.

 How to provide clear, specific, and effective instructions at work?